 Changing your name

-If you currently work for the Queensland Government, please change your name by letting your payroll office know about your change of details, and they will let us know.
+If you work for the Queensland Government, let your payroll office know about your change of details, and they'll let us know.

-If you work for another employer and want to change your name after divorce or separation, please send us:
+If you work for another employer, please send us:

 • Your request in writing, listing your name, date of birth, and address, and

-• A certified copy of your change of name certificate from the Registry of Births, Deaths, and Marriages.
+• A certified copy of your official marriage certificate from the Registry of Births, Deaths, and Marriages, or change of name certificate, or your deed poll if you got married overseas.

 Advice for the future

-• Seek financial advice about whether you need to make extra contributions to reach your retirement goals, or about how to invest any super you've received.
+• Get financial advice about whether you need to pay extra to your super to reach your retirement goals, or how to invest any super you've received.

 • Try our calculators, such as our Salary Sacrifice Calculator and Super Projection Calculator.

-• Register for our seminars about saving tax with super, preparing for retirement, and more.
+• Join our seminars about saving tax with super, preparing for retirement, and more.

 New contact details